noahvelasco/ava/README.md

 # A.V.A - Advanced Virtual Agent

 *AVA* stands for ***advanced virtual agent*** and is meant to help anyone with quick/on-tap question handling.
-Created by Noah Velasco, AVA started as a personal project and will continue to be supported in hopes of one day including it in headphone support like Amazon Alexa or Google Assistant (perhaps even AR).
-This repository can be used by anyone however requires an API key anyone can generate from OpenAI for free.
+Created by Noah Velasco, AVA started as a personal project and will continue to be supported in hopes of one day conversing with it like Amazon Alexa or Google Assistant (perhaps even AR).
+This repository can be used by anyone however requires an API key anyone can generate for free from OpenAI and Eleven Labs for free.
 The goal is to create a plug and play virtual agent that anyone can use with minor constraints such as the overall UI/UX experience.

-***Note: This entire application was built with ChatGPT aswell as built for ChatGPT Utility and will continue being built with that principle in mind.***
+***Note: This entire application was built with ChatGPT and built for ChatGPT utility and will continue being built with that principle in mind.***

 ## Features & Goals
 1. Basic input and output - DONE